Mandatory renewable energy target

-Mandatory renewable energy targets are part of government legislated schemes which require electricity merchandisers to source-specific amounts of aggregate electricity sales from renewable energy sources according to a fixed time frame.
+Mandatory renewable energy targets are part of government-legislated schemes which require electricity vendors to source specific amounts of aggregate electricity sales from renewable energy sources according to a fixed time frame.
 The objective of these schemes is to promote renewable energy and decrease dependency on fossil fuels.
-If this results in an additional expenditure of electricity, the additional cost is distributed across most customers by increases in other tariffs.
+If this results in an additional expenditure of electricity, the additional cost is distributed across customers by increases in other tariffs.
 The cost of this measure is therefore not funded by the government budgets, except for costs of establishing and monitoring the scheme and any audit and enforcement actions.
-As the cost of renewable energy has become cheaper than other sources, meeting and exceeding a renewable energy target will also reduce the expenditure of electricity to consumers.
+As the cost of renewable energy has become lower than that of other sources, meeting and exceeding a renewable energy target will also reduce the expenditure of electricity to consumers.